ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-newvm.hidden.md

 ![Virtual machines attached to VPC subnet](images/solution63-ryo-vmware-on-vpc-hidden/Self-Managed-Simple-20210813v1-Non-NSX-based-VMs.svg "Virtual machines attached to VPC subnet"){: caption="Figure 1.
 Virtual machines attached to VPC subnet" caption-side="bottom"}

-1. Create a VPC prefix and a subnet for VMware Virtual machines
-2. Allow new VLAN on PCI NICs
-3. Create a VLAN NIC
-4. Create new Portgroup for the Distributed Switch
-5. Deploy a first Virtual Machine
-6. Run a vMotion test for the first Virtual Machine
-7. Deploy a second Virtual Machine

 ## Before you begin
 {: #vpc-bm-vmware-newvm-prereqs}